thiagodasilva/openstack-fall-summit-2014/README.md

-Presentation for OpenStack Summit Spring 2014
+Presentation for OpenStack Summit Fall 2014